openeuropa/code-review/README.md

 ```

-In adittion, PHP Mess detector is no longer available as part of tasks configured.

-The task has been removed and related parameters too.

-If you wish to continue using the task, you can add this as part of GrumPHP previously seen.
+In addition, PHP Mess Detector is no longer available as part of the configured tasks.
+The task and related parameters have been removed.
+If you wish to continue using PHP Mess Detector, you can add it as part of GrumPHP as previously described.

-Other conventions and parameters remains the same.
+All other conventions and parameters remain the same.

 ## Development